Queer Builds Mission Statement:

 I'm committed to making my services accessible and equitable, especially for queer clients.
 If you're interested in working together but finances are a barrier, please don’t hesitate to reach out.
 I'm happy to co-create a pricing structure that honors both the value of the work and your financial reality.

-Personal Styling: Full payment is due at the end of the session.
+Full payment is due at the end of the session.

 Tips are always appreciated, but never expected.